Darkness (Eminem song)

-"Darkness" is a song by American rapper Eminem, from his eleventh studio album Music to Be Murdered By.
-Its music video is the first video released for the album.
-"Darkness" was released as a single simultaneously with the rest of the album on January 17, 2020, with no prior announcement.
+"Darkness" is a song by American rapper Eminem that was included in his eleventh studio album, Music to Be Murdered By (2020).
+The track's related music video was the first visual clip released on behalf of the album.
+"Darkness" came out as a lead single simultaneously with the rest of the album on January 17, 2020, with no prior announcement having been made.
+In terms of its lyrics, the song recounts the 2017 mass shooting in Las Vegas.